 Q: Can I referee my own child's games?

 A: You will typically be the center referee in your own child's games in the U6 & U8 divisions.
-However, in U10 through U19 you are put in a pool and scheduled to referee games on teams you are not associated with.
-We appreciate that this adds to your time commitment, and we try to schedule your games within an hour of your child's games, making it convenient to watch and enjoy your own child's game.
+In U10 & U12 you can choose to referee any position for your child.
+However, in U14 through U19 you are put in a pool and asked to referee games on teams you are not associated with.
+We appreciate that this adds to your time commitment, and you can feel free to select your games within an hour of your child's games, making it convenient to watch and enjoy your own child's game.

 Q: What if I have a problem at a game with a coach or a spectator?